Development That Works

 Boston University convened an all-day conference titled “Development That Works” on Thursday, March 31, 2011, which brought together leading scholars and practitioners to discuss development ideas that have been demonstrated—or have the potential— to lead to sustainable and effective development.

 The conference was organized by the Boston University Frederick S. Pardee Center for the Study of the Longer-Range Future in collaboration with the Boston University Global Development program.
-The organizing committee of the conference includes Prof. Kevin Gallagher (International Relations), Prof. Dilip Mookherjee (Economics), Prof. Jonathon Simon (Public Health), and Prof. Adil Najam (Pardee Center).
+The organizing committee of the conference included Prof. Kevin Gallagher (International Relations), Prof. Dilip Mookherjee (Economics), Prof. Jonathon Simon (Public Health), and Prof. Adil Najam (Pardee Center).

 The conference was held at the 4th floor conference space at the BU School of Management (Hariri Building, 595 Commonwealth Avenue, Boston).

 The conference report published by the Pardee Center is available in hard copy or as a downloadable PDF at no charge.

 Session I: Global Economic Governance

 Chair: Kevin Gallagher, Associate Professor of International Relations, Boston University

 Robert H. Wade, Professor Political Economy and Development, London School of Economics

 Gerald Epstein, Professor and Chair of Economics and Co-director of Political Economy Research Institute (PERI), University of Massachusetts, Amherst

 Chair: Jonathon Simon, Professor of International Health & Director, Center for Global Health and Development, Boston University